SEED-platform/seed/docs/source/setup_osx.rst

     export PATH=$PATH:/opt/local/lib/postgresql94/bin

-Some packages (uWSGI) may need to find your C compiler.
-Make sure you have 'gcc' on your system, and then also export this to the `CC` environment
+Some packages with native extensions may need to find your C compiler.
+Make sure you have 'gcc' on your system, and then also export this to the `CC` environment variable:
-variable:

 .. code-block:: bash

     export CC=gcc

-Install requirements with `pip`
+Install Python dependencies with `uv`

 .. code-block:: bash

-    pip install -r requirements/local.txt
+    uv sync

 NodeJS/npm
 ----------